gtoledorodriguez/Recipe-Box-CLI/README.md

+A meaningful repo name with a README.md that includes details on what your CLI app does and how to use it.
-# ruby-cli-template
+# Recipe Box CLI

-Use this repository as a template for your Ruby CLI (command line interface) project.
+## Description
+Recipe Box CLI is a  Ruby CLI (command line interface) application that allows users to manage a collection of recipes.
+Users can add new recipes, and view and edit existing recipes.

+## Features

+## How to Use
 - Ruby version: `3.2.1`